Jewel-7/Project-Page/README.md

 4)Grid property is also been used to give proper aliginment to images

-5)It consists a link in the projects section which will redirect to another page
+5)It is a redirected page of the profile

 link to the project page